-Members who decide to receive their full withdrawal benefit in the form of a once-off cash payment will be taxed according to the South African Revenue Service (SARS) withdrawal tax table.
+Members who decide to receive a withdrawal benefit in the form of a once-off cash payment will be taxed.
+Your vested pot will be taxed according to the South African Revenue Service (SARS) withdrawal tax table and your savings pot will be taxed at your marginal tax rate.
 SARS determines the tax amount to be levied.
 Once the administrators of the Fund have calculated the benefit, they must apply to SARS for a tax directive.
 The administrators of the Fund are obligated to deduct the tax from members' benefits and pay it over to SARS.
 This also means that members whose tax affairs are not in order will encounter delays in the payment of their Fund benefit.
 The member will receive a tax certificate from the administrators as proof that the tax was indeed paid.